Josip Iličić: Atalanta

 On 5 July 2017, Atalanta signed Iličić from Fiorentina for a reported fee of €5.5 million after Fiorentina declined to offer him a contract extension.
 Iličić made an immediate impact in his first year at Atalanta, scoring 11 times in a seventh-place finish.

 The following year, he scored twelve times in a historic season as Atalanta finished third in the Serie A, earning them a spot in the 2019–20 UEFA Champions League group stage for the first time.
 He was also awarded a spot in the 2018–19 Serie A Team of the Year along with teammate Duván Zapata.

 On 25 January 2020, Iličić scored a hat-trick, which included a free kick goal from the halfway line, in a 7–0 victory over Torino.

-On 10 March 2020, Iličić scored all four Atalanta's goals in the 2019–20 UEFA Champions league round of 16 match against Spanish side Valencia, to secure a 4–3 win and help Atalanta progress to the quarter-finals.
-He also became the first player in the history of the competition to score four goals in an away tie of a knockout stage match, and the oldest player at the time to score four goals in a single match in the competition at the age of 32 years and 41 days, surpassing Zlatan Ibrahimović.
+Two months later, on 10 March, he scored all four of Atalanta's goals in the 2019–20 UEFA Champions league round of 16 match against Valencia, to secure a 4–3 win and help Atalanta progress to the quarter-finals.
+He became the first player in the history of the competition to score four goals in an away tie of a knockout stage match, and the oldest player at the time to score four goals in a single match in the competition at the age of 32 years and 41 days, surpassing Zlatan Ibrahimović.
 Iličić also received UEFA's Player of the Week award after the Champions League round of 16 matches.
 Later in 2020, Iličić was nominated for the UEFA 50 Men's Team of the Year.

 After spending five years with the club, his contract with Atalanta was terminated by mutual consent on 31 August 2022.
 Overall, Iličić made 173 appearances for Atalanta and scored 60 goals.